 One of the most important things your child does is play.
 Play teaches children about the world, allows them to explore, interact with other children, learn how things work, and how to solve simple problems.
-Of course, play also helps to develop motor skills, visual skills and higher level thinking while fostering creativity and imagination.
+It also helps develop motor skills, visual skills, and higher-level thinking while fostering creativity and imagination.
 Play is a critical part of early child development.
-You may have heard of the terms structured play vs unstructured play.
+You may have heard of the terms structured play vs. unstructured play.
 We often refer to these as guided play and free play.

-Our job as parents and care-givers is to provide the time, the opportunity and the resources for unstructured play.
-For babies and young children, unstructured play should happen often and in many different situations.
-Babies should have plenty of supervised floor time (especially on their tummy) with age appropriate toys to play with and explore.
-Toys and experiences should be provided all day long in a variety of manners for unstructured play.
+Our job as parents and caregivers is to provide the time, the opportunity, and the resources for unstructured play.
+For babies and young children, unstructured play should often happen and in many different situations.
+Babies should have plenty of supervised floor time (especially on their tummy) with age-appropriate toys to play with and explore.
+Toys and experiences should be provided all day long in various manners for unstructured play.

 Unlike unstructured play, structured play has a goal.
-The parent interacts with the child with a specific goal in mind to improve the child’s learning and understanding of certain concepts.
-You do not necessarily need to have a planned activity to have structured play, you just need to bring a little bit of structure into what the child is doing.
-It is important to note that structured play or guided play is not direct instruction or teaching the child.
-The play is still guided by the child, and they are still having fun and enjoying play.
+The parent interacts with the child with a specific goal to improve the child’s learning and understanding of certain concepts.
+You do not necessarily need to have a planned activity to have structured play.
+You just need to bring a little bit of structure into what the child is doing.
+It is important to note that structured play or guided play is not direct instruction or teaching.
+The child still guides the play, and they are still having fun and enjoying play.

 Children learn and benefit the most from structured play when parents or care-givers observe what children are interested in, research has found.
 Then build on that by offering new materials and toys to expand the play.
 Ask open-ended questions, narrating what the child is doing to help them stay focused.
 Repeat phrases that children say, affirming them and challenging children with questions such as, “what would happen if we flatten the Play-doh before cutting off the edges?”